Žilina: Economy

 Žilina is the main industrial hub of the upper Váh river basin region, with a fast-growing economy as north-west Slovakia's business center with large retail and construction sectors.

-By far the biggest and most important employer is Korean car maker Kia Motors.
+By far the biggest and most important employer is the Korean car maker Kia Motors.
 By 2009, the plant produced 300,000 cars a year and had up to 3,000 employees.
 Kia Motors' direct investment in the Žilina car plant amounts to over 1.5 billion USD.
-In 2009 the Žilina car plant produced Kia Cee'd, Kia Sportage and Hyundai ix35 car models.
+In 2009, the Žilina car plant produced Kia Cee'd, Kia Sportage, and Hyundai ix35 car models.
 Kia Motors is further upgrading its capacity to be ready to produce engines for a sister company, Hyundai, located at Nošovice in the Czech Republic with a planned investment of US$200 million.

 Žilina is also the seat of the biggest Slovak construction and transportation engineering company, Vahostav.
 The chemical industry is represented by Považské chemické závody and Tento, a paper mill company.
 Siemens Mobility also has an engineering center in Žilina.

 Main sights

-The historical center of the city, reconstructed in the early 1990s is protected as a city monument reserve (Mestská pamiatková rezervácia).
+The historical center of the city, reconstructed in the early 1990s, is protected as a city monument reserve (Mestská pamiatková rezervácia).
 It is centered on the Mariánske námestie and Andrej Hlinka squares.
 The Mariánske námestie square has 106 arcade passages and 44 burgher houses along the whole square.
 It is dominated by the Church of St. Paul the Apostle, the old building of the city council, and the baroque statue of the Virgin Mary.
 Nearby is the Church of the Holy Trinity, a sacral building built around 1400, which is since February 2008 the cathedral of the Diocese of Žilina.

 The Church of Saint Stephen the King (Kostol Sv. Štefana kráľa) is the oldest architectural relic of town Zilina, located just 1 km southwest from the center.
-It is one of the first Romanesque churches in Slovakia, dating back to the years 1200–1250, by the experts.
+It is one of the first Romanesque churches in Slovakia, dating back to the years 1200–1250, according to the experts.
 The legend goes that the Hungarian King István I himself ordered to build it.
 Valuable is the inner decoration of the church.
-Wall paintings originate from approximately 1260; in 1950 they were discovered and later on restored by the Žilina fine artist Mojmír Vlkoláček.
-Nowadays it is a popular place for wedding ceremonies.
+Wall paintings originate from approximately 1260; in 1950, they were discovered and later on restored by the Žilina fine artist Mojmír Vlkoláček.
+Nowadays, it is a popular place for wedding ceremonies.

 Other landmarks around the city include: